 Notifying Medical Protection

-As a member of Medical Protection, you do not need to notify us that you are using online consultations for UK patients registered with your practice, as long as you follow all relevant legal and regulatory guidance, such as GMC and CQC requirements in the UK, and any guidance issued by Medical Protection.
+As a member of Medical Protection, you do not need to notify us that you are using online consultations for UK patients registered with your practice (where you maintain the facility to see the patient face to face if required), as long as you follow all relevant legal and regulatory guidance (for example, the GMC and CQC requirements in England) and any guidance issued by Medical Protection.

 Online consultations have no impact on your subscription rates, and this also applies if you are a locum or other healthcare practitioner in the practice.
 New technology nearly always brings new risks but, by applying the same safe approach to virtual care that you do to physical care, you and your patients can reap the benefits of these new advancements.